michael-everdell/michael-everdell.github.io/_pages/teaching.md

 * Fall 2018, Assistant Instructor, Language Variation and Change.
 * Summer 2018 Assistant Instructor, Introduction to the Study of Language.
 * Spring 2018 Assistant Instructor, Introduction to the Study of Language.
+* 2016-2017	Teaching Assistant
-* 2016-2017	Teaching Assistant, Phonetics: The Production and Perception of Speech Sounds.
+  	* Phonetics: The Production and Perception of Speech Sounds.
 (Instructor: Rajka Smiljanic)

-	* Teaching Assistant, Language Variation and Change.
+	* Language Variation and Change.
 (Instructor: Patience Epps)

-	* Teaching Assistant, Syntax and Semantics: The Structure of Meaning and Utterance.
+	* Syntax and Semantics: The Structure of Meaning and Utterance.
 (Instructor: Stephen Wechsler)

-	* Teaching Assistant, Introduction to the Study of Language.
+	* Introduction to the Study of Language.
 (Instructor: Tony Woodbury)